mskcc/tempoSig/README.md

 Mutational Signature Extraction using Maximum Likelihood

 ## Overview
-**tempoSig** implements maximum likelihood-based extraction of mutational signature proportions of a set of mutation count data under a known set of input signature lists.
-The basic algorithm is the same as in [mutation-signatures](https://github.com/mskcc/mutation-signatures), but re-implemention in R/C++ here enables a substantial speed-up of the order of ~100x.
+**tempoSig** implements maximum likelihood-based extraction of mutational signature proportions of a set of mutation count data under a known set of input signature lists (refitting).
+In addition, it also includes de novo extraction based on Bayesian non-negative matrix factorization, which enables the determination of the most likely number of signatures.

+The basic algorithm for refitting is the same as in [mutation-signatures](https://github.com/mskcc/mutation-signatures), but re-implemention in R/C++ here enables a substantial speed-up of the order of ~100x.
 This speed-up allows for the fast estimation of p-values via permutation-based sampling.
 The basic object (S4 class) can store input data, reference signature list, output exposure of samples, and p-values.
 Utilities for plotting and file ouput are also included.

 ## Algorithm
 Input data are of the form of catalog matrix: